zhanziyang/vue-croppa/README.md

 }
 */
 ```
+- Find demo "Use Metadata" in the [demo page](https://zhanziyang.github.io/vue-croppa/#/demos).

 #### applyMetadata(metadata)
 - Require v0.3.0+
 - Apply metadata to get to a certain manipulation state (moving, zooming, rotating).
 - `metadata` can have one or more of these 4 properties: `startX`, `startY`, `scale`, `orientation`.
 Usually you will use the object returned by `getMetadata()`.

 ```js
 var metadata = {
   startX:-535.5180530546083,